mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 staff user, when logged in, will then only see reports within those categories.
 This is useful where a staff user only deals with reports of a specific type.

+Roles can also have categories associated with them.
+This works in the same way as assigning categories to a user.
+You can assign categories to a role by editing the role and checking the relevant category boxes.
+Users will then only be able to see categories relevant to their role.

 #### Removing staff status from accounts

 To remove the staff status from an account visit the user page and